zhangcx93/simple-survey/README.md

 ## Features
 - Pure javascript without dependency
 - Title and Subtitle Supported
-- Generate single select, multiple select(with optional text feedback), text input with JSON
+- Generate single select, multiple select(with optional text feedback), text input, textarea with JSON
 - Use form post by default, output JSON result for ajax submit
 - Basic error checking for requried input
 - Easy customize with **onSubmit** **onChange** **onError** handler, use preventDefault as you wish.